hendzormati/Qt-Arduino-Sqldeveloper/README.md

 # Qt-Arduino-Sqldevelopers
-This repository contains a desktop application developed on Qt Creator for managing a Share and Care Center for the homeless
+This repository contains a desktop application developed on Qt Creator for managing a Share and Care Center for the homeless.
+The application includes features such as personnel management, beneficiary management, consultation tracking, donation management (money), and stock management (physical donations that will be sold).
+The application is secure and has a smart component, including an RFID sensor for user authentication, as well as an LCD and 7-segment display.
+Additionally, the application includes a flame sensor in case of fire in one of the rooms.